Stand Alone Power Systems (SAPS)

 How does a Stand Alone Power System work?

-• We’re installing Stand Alone Power Systems in locations where they can increase power supply reliability and resilience and reduce operating costs for existing customers
+We’re installing Stand Alone Power Systems (SAPS) in locations where the system can increase reliability and resilience of the power supply and reduce our operating costs for existing customers.

-We’re currently offering SAPS to some existing customers at the end of very long powerlines in remote locations – for example, where a 4km-long powerline supplies one property.
-We’re also assessing SAPS options for existing customers in densely vegetated, flood and bushfire-prone areas.
+For example, locations where a 4km-long powerline supplies one property.
+We’re also assessing options for existing customers in densely vegetated, flood and bushfire-prone areas.

 Further information